SHaroonShah/Readme-Developers-Hub---Production/recipes/book-a-collection-with-bringmylabel.md

 <!-- csharp@166-168 -->

-Cancel the collection that was previously booked.
+If needed, cancel the collection that was previously booked.